teaching-js/assignment/backend/README.md

-# How to get started
+# How to get started using the development API

-## Backend

-You can use virtual env [recommend].
-Make sure you're using python3.
+You can use virtual env [recommended].
+Make sure you're also using `python3`.

 ```bash
 cd backend